 Suggest a brief admission to those who cannot swallow their own saliva and small sips of fluid (ie water and antibiotic/analgesia suspension).
 Some patients can be discharged after a few hours' intravenous therapy if they are at low risk of a complication eg diabetic, immune compromised, septic.
 Some patients require overnight admission; usually patients are discharged when they can eat a small meal.

 Assess patients with 'thick' or 'hot potato' voices and increased nighttime snoring for stertor, the snoring sound of pharyngeal obstruction.
-Those with stertor should be admitted.
+While stertorous patients very rarely become hypoxic, it is a worrying symptom.
+Those with stertor can be admitted if there are patient/parental concerns.

 A good starting point when admitting patients: